 The International Classification of Functioning, Disability and Health, known more commonly as ICF, is a classification of health and health-related domains.
-These domains are classified from body, individual and societal perspectives by means of two lists: a list of body functions and structure, and a list of domains of activity and participation.
-Since an individual’s functioning and disability occurs in a context, the ICF also includes a list of environmental factors.
+As the functioning and disability of an individual occurs in a context, ICF also includes a list of environmental factors.

-The ICF is WHO's framework for measuring health and disability at both individual and population levels.
-The ICF was officially endorsed by all 191 WHO Member States in the Fifty-fourth World Health Assembly on 22 May 2001(resolution WHA 54.21).
-Unlike its predecessor, which was endorsed for field trail purposes only, the ICF was endorsed for use in Member States as the international standard to describe and measure health and disability.
+ICF is the WHO framework for measuring health and disability at both individual and population levels.
+ICF was officially endorsed by all 191 WHO Member States in the Fifty-fourth World Health Assembly on 22 May 2001(resolution WHA 54.21) as the international standard to describe and measure health and disability.